-- Writer and director of the Academy Award-winning Get Out, one of the highest-grossing horror films of all-time
+- Jordan Peele is the writer and director of the Academy Award-winning Get Out, one of the highest-grossing horror films of all-time

 - His 2018 Oscar nominations marked the first time an African American has been honored with Best Picture, Best Directing and Best Original Screenplay nominations in one year